 - Use a soft brush to remove the coffee grains that are on the sides of the filter

-- Tamper again using a little of your weight while ensuring that the puck is level
+- Tamper again by applying a little of your weight while ensuring that the puck is level

 We have discussed in a separate article, several coffee distribution methods to help you adapt and improve the method that you prefer.
 Fine-tuning coffee distribution will ultimately level up your overall espresso technique.